sara-bianchi/Bulk_RNA_seq_pipeline/README.md

   	- GSEA = GSEA results files for kegg pathway and for the selected ontology for each comparison (generated with ClusterProfiler)
   	- PCA = PCA loadings for the first 1000 most variable genes before and after the batch effect correction for n PCA components where n = number of samples

+# Working with modified genomes
+If your the genome of your biological material has undergone any gene editing process and you want to monitor transgene expression with this analysis you have to perform an additional step.
+Before running the indexing you have to modify the FASTA and GTF file by adding the information of your transgenes.

+- first create a FASTA file with the first line containing > gene_name (name of your transgene), and the second with the sequence of your transgene
+- create a GTF file with 8 tab separated columns containing:
+  - gene_name
+  - exon name
+  - chromosome name (for ENSEMBL annotation only the number is needed, for UCSC you need to add also the prefix chr, ex: 1, chr1)
+  - length in bases of your gene
+  - a separator dot (.)
+  - the strand (+/-)
+  - a separator dot (.)
+  - a column like the following in which you have to insert the information of your gene within the "".
+In order to be recognised by the following steps of the pipeline gene_type must be set to protein_coding: gene_id ""; transcript_id ""; gene_name ""; gene_biotype "";
+- add the FASTA file to your original FASTA file as: cat original.fa transgene.fa > final.fa
+- add the GTF file to your original GTF file as: cat original.gtf transgene.gtf > final.gtf
+You can either repeat these steps for all your transgenes individually or create a single FASTA and a single GTF with different lines, each one related to a specific transgene.
+Once you have performed these steps you can proceed with the pipeline: remember to set modified_genome to TRUE in the settings file, and to add the list of the intserted transgene names in the added_genes parameter.
+These names must match the gene_name parameter used in the GTF.